 So without further ado let’s explore the best tripod adapters for binoculars you can currently buy…

-An elegant looking binocular tripod adapter from a known brand – Celestron, in this instance – the device offers compatibility with most roof and porro prism type binoculars and attaches to any pair already equipped with a standard 1/4-inch screw hole.
+An elegant-looking binocular tripod adapter from a known brand – Celestron, in this instance – the device offers compatibility with most roof and porro prism type binoculars and attaches to any pair already equipped with a standard 1/4-inch screw hole.
 At 11cm in height and weighing just 90g, it’s also a solution that can be dropped into any jacket pocket or kit bag, for retrieval when needed.
 The base of the adapter is also threaded, therefore allowing it to be attached to the top plate of the tripod in use.
 A sturdy metal build should ensure this option withstands plenty of use.
 Attached and detached by hand, no specialist tools are required.

 Not all binoculars will conveniently provide a threaded screw socket and thereby a means of direct attachment to an adapter or tripod.
 If yours doesn’t, then this aptly named ‘universal’ adapter provides a one size fits all solution.
 Here the binos in question are secured to the top of a platform via an adjustable nylon-webbing strap, with the platform itself attaching to a tripod by virtue of a standard 1/4-inch ‘male’ thread.
-It may look a tad ‘Heath Robinson’ in construction, but for binoculars missing a screw thread this will handily enable use of a tripod nonetheless, while being quick and easy to use with it.
+It may look a tad ‘Heath Robinson’ in construction, but for binoculars missing a screw thread, this will handily enable the use of a tripod nonetheless while being quick and easy to use with it.

 Swarovski is acclaimed for its high-end binos and telescopes so it makes sense they’d offer a binocular accessory adapter that will allow users to enjoy their hobby further.
 Its own ‘UTA’ (Universal Tripod Adapter) solution is Arca Swiss compatible and naturally is claimed to be fully compatible with its own EL and SLC binocular ranges.
-Again this is a strap style contraption that folds over your binos to ‘clamp’ them in place, and is in turn attached to your tripod via 3/8-inch and 1/4-inch screw threads.
-The well-constructed design is user friendly, flexible and lightweight with it, though shop around to avoid paying an absolute premium for the brand name.
+Again this is a strap-style contraption that folds over your binos to ‘clamp’ them in place and is in turn attached to your tripod via 3/8-inch and 1/4-inch screw threads.
+The well-constructed design is user-friendly, flexible, and lightweight with it, though shop around to avoid paying an absolute premium for the brand name.

-• The best binoculars in 2021
+The best binoculars

-Best binocular harness in 2021
+Best binocular harness

 Best opera glasses

-• Best binocular harnesses
+Best binocular harnesses

-• The 10 best spotting scopes
+The 10 best spotting scopes

-• The best night vision goggles
+Best night vision goggles

-• The best opera glasses
+Best opera glasses

-• The best telescopes for astrophotography
+The best telescopes for astrophotography